 The WCAS Honors Committee makes the final decision as to whether honors in Neuroscience will be awarded, weighing the recommendation of the department, GPA, and other factors.

-- April 30, 2021: Submit completed Senior Thesis and email of approval from Faculty Adviser to Neuroscience DUS by 5:00pm.
+- April 30th, 2023: Submit completed Senior Thesis and email of approval from Faculty Adviser to the Office of the Neuroscience Major by 5:00pm for Class of 2023.